fan2/mkdocs/docs/blog/posts/c/c-abstract-state-machine.md

     - TAKEAWAY 5.3 All values have a type that is statically determined.
     - TAKEAWAY 5.4 Possible operations on a value are determined by its type.
-    - TAKEAWAY 5.5 A value’s type determines the results of all operations.
+    - TAKEAWAY 5.5 A value's type determines the results of all operations.

 ## 5.1.3 Binary representation and the abstract state machine